garrandall/popular-music-data/tracks/blue-on-black-five-finger-death-punch-kenny-wayne-shepherd-brantley-gilbert-brian-may.md

 Skin... yeah, chilled me to the bone

-You... turned and you ran, ohh yeah
+You... turned and you ran, oh yeah

 Oh, slipped... right from my hands